shrh18/Big-Data-News-Recommender/README.md

 You need a NewsAPI key.
 You can generate one [here](https://newsapi.org/register).

-After filling the requested information you will have a new key generated.
+After filling in the requested information you will have a new key generated.
 Copy and paste it in a safe place.

 ### Email Configuration